gofosu/kwaku-webpage/content/home/about.md

 +++

-My research focuses on election integrity, democratic accountability, legislator behavior, and the political economy of development in Sub-Saharan Africa.
+My research focuses on political accountability, election integrity, and the quality of democracy in Sub-Saharan Africa.
 I also work on issues of research design and transparency.

 In my book project, I use experimental and observational research methods to examine the effects of election quality on democratic responsiveness in developing countries.
 I show that politicians elected in high-quality elections exert more effort to satisfy constituents' demands for local public goods, but *do not* change their attendance to parliamentary meetings.
 I argue that interventions -- such as election observation -- that limit opportunities for fraud and violence, encourage politicians to work harder, substituting manipulation with effort.